threefoldfoundation/info_cloud/src/usp/usp_sovereign.md

 ## Benefit from Agility of Cloud

-TF VDC allows you to create a Virtual Data Center woth a few clicks and some information that needs to be provided.
+TF VDC allows you to create a Virtual Data Center with a few clicks and some information that needs to be provided.
 It comes with tooling that is well understood in most developers' communities.

 Docker containers and the orchestration of these by Kubernetes framework offers the following benefits: